hum-ler/advent-of-rust-code-2023/README.md

 > [!note]
 > I couldn't solve Day 18 Part 2.
 Flood filling the interior takes too long.
 After looking up the strategy online, the shoelace formula seems to be fairly trivial to implement.

+> [!note]
+> I couldn't solve Day 21 Part 2.
+It obviously isn't meant to be brute-forced, and it seems to have misleading examples too, like Day 20.
+Of significance is the fact that S is at the center of the map; vertically and horizontally, there is a clear line of ground from S to the edge => each step will always extend outwards the edge.
+Also, the objective number of steps will bring you nicely to the edge of the extended map, meaning the end is equivalent to a starting point at the opposite edge, with number of steps required = the width/height of the map.

 ## Answers

 > [!note]